stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 2.1: Establish and Maintain a Software Inventory
+## Safeguard 2.1: Establish and Maintain a Software Inventory

 **Dependencies:** None